23. In Love With Spring: My Novel Online

 “What about the art gallery?”

-“Same with literature,” Jules nodded.
-“Whenever I read Dostoyevsky, I want to write about emotions and motives; but when I read Jack Kerouac, I want to ditch all the elegant phrases and use the word said a lot.”
+“Same with literature,” Jules said.
+“Whenever I read Dostoyevsky, I want to write about emotions and motives; but when I read Jack Kerouac, I want to us the grittiest, most sparse language I can think of.”

 Allie was inclined to linger, but Jules suggested they go see where Temporary Sanity would be performed.
-Once again, Allie allowed herself to be led down hallways, past students, until they reached a large, silent auditorium.
+Once again, Allie allowed herself to be led down hallways, past students, until they reached a set of doors.
+She was puzzled when Jules hesitated and gave her a mysteriously intense look before pushing them open.
+They entered a large, silent auditorium.
+It took Allie’s eyes a couple of seconds to adjust to the dimness—only the stage was lit—and then she saw someone sitting in the front row.

 “The guy who’s directing Jules’ play?”

-“Maybe we could grab some dinner.”
-Turning to Jules, Michael said, “We can take her to that diner we always go to.”
+“Maybe we could grab something to eat or whatever.”
+Turning to Jules, he said, “We can take her to our diner.”

-“At this place even the Coke is greasy.
-Why don’t I stop by your room tomorrow?
+“I’ll stop by your room tomorrow.
 But if you guys go out, no problem—just leave a note on your door.”

-“I can’t read guys the way you can… and I was hoping you could watch him and tell me if he… if you can tell if he… ”
+“I don’t know.
+I can’t read guys the way you can.
+Do you suppose you could watch him and tell me if he… if you can tell if he…”

 “Sure.”
 Allie was touched and amused.
 “I’ll watch him.”